yubinkarki/Mobile_Programming/README.md

-# Unit 3 - Designing the UI
+# Unit 4 - Android Activity

 The user interface is the point at which human users interact with a computer, website or application
 The goal of effective UI is to make the user's experience easy and intuitive